jeongwoo1213/jeongwoo1213.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-:raising_hand: Hello, I'm Ph.D student and a member of [Computer Vision Lab](https://cvlab.yonsei.ac.kr/) at Yonsei University advised by [Prof. Bumsub Ham](mailto:bumsub.ham@yonsei.ac.kr).
+🙋‍♂️ Hello, I'm Ph.D student and a member of [Computer Vision Lab](https://cvlab.yonsei.ac.kr/) at Yonsei University advised by [Prof. Bumsub Ham](mailto:bumsub.ham@yonsei.ac.kr).

 My research interests include **computer vision**, **generative modeling**, and **efficient deep learning**.

-Currently, I'm particulary intersted in
+Currently, I’m interested in efficient generative models that reduce computational and memory demands while maintaining generation quality.
+As modern AI models demand substantial computing resources, I believe lightweight optimization is essential to make generative AI truly practical and widely usable.

+If you have any questions or suggestions, please feel free to contact me via [email](mailto:jeongwoo.choi@yonsei.ac.kr) or [linkedin](https://linkedin.com/in/jeongwoo-choi-038924315).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.